vikas924/bookstore/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Bookstore connect redux] <a name="about-project"></a>
+# 📖 [Bookstore connect api] <a name="about-project"></a>

-In this project i connect reducers with react components using usedispatcher and useselector hook for add and remove funtionality.
+In this project i use api to get, post and delete books using axios and asyncthunk.

 ## 🛠 Built With <a name="built-with"></a>